-Details of the Gamba block are shown in Fig.~\ref{fig:gamba_block}, alongside the original Mamba block architecture.
-The Mamba block is capable of efficiently processing long sequences of tokens; we note that the current Mamba variants~\cite{vmamba, visionmamba, pointmamba} do not involve traditional cross-attentions in their methods.
-Therefore, the use of cross-attention with Mamba remains unexplored.
-Given the inherent unidirectional scan order of Mamba, we propose using this characteristic to achieve conditional prediction.
-Specifically, the Gamba block consists of a single Mamba block, two linear projections, and simple prepend operations:
+\textbf{Core of the Gamba Block.} The detailed architecture of the Gamba block, compared with the vanilla Mamba block, is illustrated in Figure~\ref{fig:overall_gambaformer}(b).
+While the Mamba block excels at processing long sequences of tokens, existing variants~\cite{vmamba, visionmamba, pointmamba} have not explored traditional cross-attention mechanisms.
+Leveraging the unidirectional scan order inherent to Mamba, we aim to utilize this feature for conditional prediction.
+The Gamba block is composed of a Mamba block, two linear projections, and straightforward $\text{Prepend}$ and $\text{Drop}$ operations: